Load the data for plotting

 How to submit assignments

-4. Check that your content is easily legible prior to submission.
+- Your content is legible prior to submission.
 Look over your PDF before you submit it.
-If we cannot read it, or parts are missing, we cannot grade it, and no credit will be given for anything we cannot read.
+If we cannot read it, or parts are missing, we cannot grade it, and no credit will be given for anything we cannot read or is missing.

-5. Submit your pdf by the deadline on gradescope.
+- Submit your assignment by the deadline on gradescope.
 Any assignments received after the deadline will be treated as late.
 Please see this video for how to submit your assignment on gradescope.
 The submission link is here: https://www.gradescope.com/

-6. Assign the respective pages to each question.
+- Assign the respective pages to each question.
 When you submit your assignment on Gradescope, you will be asked to assign pages of your PDF to each question accordingly.
-Please remember, as stated in item 4, if we cannot find your answer, we cannot grade it.
+Be sure to leave time to complete this before submission.
+Please remember, if we cannot find your answer, we cannot grade it.

 Rendering a PDF file